Characteristic Logics for Behavioural Hemimetrics via Fuzzy Lax Extensions: Quantitative Simulations

-\begin{rem} As announced above, existing generic notions of behavioural distance defined via functor liftings~\cite{bbkk:coalgebraic-behavioral-metrics} agree with the one given above (when both apply).
-Specifically, when applied to the functor lifting induced by a converse-preserving lax extension~$L$ of~$T$ according to Lemma~\ref{lem:functor-lifting}, the definition of behavioural distance via functor liftings amounts to taking the same least fixpoint as in Definition~\ref{defn:l-dist} but only over pseudometrics instead of over fuzzy relations.
-Now let $(A,\alpha)$ be a coalgebra.
-We denote the behavioural distance on~$A$ according to the definition in~\cite{bbkk:coalgebraic-behavioral-metrics} by~$\bar d_\alpha$.
+\begin{rem} As announced above and as we show next, existing generic notions of behavioural distance defined via functor liftings~\cite{bbkk:coalgebraic-behavioral-metrics} agree with the one given above (when both apply).
+Specifically, when applied to the functor lifting induced by a converse-preserving lax extension~$L$ of~$T$ according to Lemma~\ref{lem:functor-lifting}, the definition of behavioural distance via functor liftings amounts to taking the same least fixpoint as in Definition~\ref{defn:l-dist} but only over pseudometrics instead of over fuzzy relations~\cite[Lemma~6.1]{bbkk:coalgebraic-behavioral-metrics}.
+Now let $(A,\alpha)$ be a coalgebra and denote the behavioural distance on~$A$ according to the definition in~\cite{bbkk:coalgebraic-behavioral-metrics} by~$\bar d_\alpha$.
 We claim that $\bar d_\alpha=d^L_\alpha$, with~$d^L_\alpha$ defined according to Definition~\ref{defn:l-dist}.
 Indeed, `$\ge$' is trivial since $\bar d_\alpha$ is, by definition, an $L$-bisimulation, and `$\le$' is immediate from~$d^L_\alpha$ being a pseudometric (Lemma~\ref{lem:l-dist-hemimetric}). \end{rem}

 \begin{rem} Every converse-preserving fuzzy lax extension~$L$ induces a crisp lax extension~$L_c$, where for any crisp relation $R$, $L_c R = (LR)^{-1}[\{0\}] \subseteq TA\times TB$ (recall Convention~\ref{conv:zero}).
 It is easily checked that~$L_c$ preserves diagonals (Section~\ref{sec:prelim}) iff